Tyrowo/tyro_work/README.md

-need to make image change dynamically with viewport size need to have fonts change size dynamically with viewport size consider cropping top
+need to make image change dynamically with viewport size need to have fonts change size dynamically with viewport size consider cropping bottom of profile pic

-project tiled images
+projects - tiled images
+container for the projects needs to stretch all the way to the edges and card doesn't do that because of built in padding, probably need to just create a custom container for that
 -- is there a way to make sure that it can crop or expand to be responsive? - using cover
 * equidistant
 * procrastination buster